iShubhamSharma/Inverted-Indexing-for-unstructured-data/README.md

 The existing system under which the Minor is being developed has configuration details as follows :
-RAM: 8GB
+* RAM: 8GB
-System Type: 64-bit Operating System
+* System Type: 64-bit Operating System
-Processor: Intel Core i5
+* Processor: Intel Core i5
 The results obtained, speed and time complexity depend on the system configuration as well.

+## Implementation
+* After analyzing and executing various indexing approaches, the approach optimized is Inverted Indexing using Hashing and it has proved to be an efficient approach.
+* It is fast, memory-efficient and is able to index multiple documents in a single cycle.
+The devised approach has outperformed Apache Lucene in terms of time complexity.

+* Inverted Index
+How Inverted Index Works:

+1. Fetching the Document
+2. Removing the Stop Words
+3. Stem to the Root Word
+4. Record Document